Chinay77/Vrinda-Store-Annual-Sales-Analysis-2022/README.md

 - **Sales Channels Contribution**: Breakdown of sales contributions by different sales channels.
 - **Top Selling Categories**: Highlighting the highest selling product categories.

+## Sample Insights
+- Women are more likely to buy compared to men (-65%).
+- Maharashtra, Karnataka, and Uttar Pradesh are the top 3 states (~35%).
+- Adult age group (30-49 yrs) is max contributing (-50%).
+- Amazon, Flipkart, and Myntra channels are max contributing (-80%).

+## Final Conclusion to Improve Vrinda Store Sales
+To improve Vrinda Store sales:
+- Target women customers of age group 30-49 years.
+- Focus on Maharashtra, Karnataka, and Uttar Pradesh by showcasing ads, offers, and coupons available on Amazon, Flipkart, and Myntra.

 ## Usage
 1. Download the Excel file from the repository.
 2. Open the file in Excel to view the interactive dashboard.